wht-src/wht-src.github.io/src/posts/gentoo-win11-secureboot.md

 Now follow the `Configuring compile options` on the Gentoo handbook and onwards.
 Stop when you reaches the `Configuring the Linux kernel` stage.

+Side note: In the mounting the necessary filesystems section of the Gentoo handbook, you don't need to type all the mount commands as Arch ISO also has the `arch-chroot` utility pre-installed.
+Just do `arch-chroot /mnt/gentoo` and you will be fine.
+You then `source /etc/profile` and optionally indicate you are in a chroot by `export PS1="(chroot) ${PS1}"`.
+Then skip the pareparing for a bootloader section because you have already mounted the EFI partition.
+Continue following the handbook from the configuring portage section and onwards.

 ## Configuring secure boot

 Now for the secure boot part.